 Our family has been abroad since 2011 and we have experienced:

 • 4 intercultural moves across the continents: Finland -> Australia -> Singapore -> Australia -> Switzerland and 12 homes in a variety of locations.

 • Freelancing, studying, volunteering, being a stay-at-home parent, working in full-time employment and as a contractor.

-• Attending primary schools in three countries – both international and local schools, day care in four countries and nannies from two additional countries.
+• Attending primary schools in three countries – both international and local schools, day care in four countries and having nannies from two additional countries.

 • Having a baby abroad.